Chronological Resume: Format, Templates & Examples

 • As you go back in time, use fewer and fewer bullet points.
 Your most recent professional activity is what really matters to recruiters.

+When writing your work experience section, you might be worried about any job gaps on your resume.
 In fact, some people get so nervous about their employment gaps that they try to conceal them by “forgetting” to put full employment dates, straight-out lying, or even opting for a non-chronological resume format altogether.

+Don’t be like those people.
 A recent study revealed that even long periods of unemployment don’t matter to recruiters, as long as you hold a relevant job afterwards.
 Even if you’re unemployed right now, there’s no need to worry: current employment gaps shorter than 9 months have no effect on the success of your application.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.